a-n-t-h-o-n-y/utilities/README.md

 ### trait_conjunction.hpp
 Type trait to check a trait against multiple types, providing a static `value` member if each type is true to the trait.
+Logical AND.
+Requires C++17.
 ```cpp
 #include <utility/trait_conjunction.hpp>
 struct Foo {};